Okay, it’s a fruitcake!

-Okay, it’s fruitcake.
-I’ve been trying to figure out another name for this outrageously delicious bread that does not conjure up Christmas and cross-sections of red and green candied cherries.
+I’ve been trying to figure out another name for this outrageously delicious bread that does not conjure up cross-sections of red and green candied cherries.
 Instead, these are the beautiful fruits and nuts that go into this bread.

 Yield: Makes 3 loaves or 8 mini loaves

 52 ounces dried fruit: prunes, dates, cherries, raisins, and/or apricots

 28 ounces nuts: pecans, almonds, and walnuts